bixb922/freezefs/README.md

 Compressed .py files will use up to 2\*\*WBITS bytes of RAM while decompressing.
 The --wbits option can be used to set this value if RAM is low.
 The higher the WBITS value, the better the compression.

 When extracting a .py archive residing in the flash file system (or on SD card), the .py file is best compiled with mpy-cross to a .mpy to have the best gain in size.
 The complete file will be loaded to RAM.
-To get that memory back once the extract is done, use ```__import__("module-name")```.
-The extract driver will delete the module from the ```sys.modules[]``` list, so the next garbage collection will free the memory.
+To get that memory back once the extract is done, use ```__import__("module-name")```, without assigning the result of ```__import__``` to a variable.
+The extract driver will delete the itself from the ```sys.modules[]``` list, so the next garbage collection will free the memory.

 ## Unit tests

-The /test folder on github has unit tests.
+The /tests folder on github has unit tests.

 ## Dependencies

 These standard MicroPython libraries are needed: sys, os, io.BytesIO, io.StringIO, collections.OrderedDict and errno.
 If --compress is used, deflate is needed.
 Deflate is present in MicroPython 1.20 or later.

 Python 3.10 or later must be installed on the PC.
-Probably earlier versions of Python will work too.
+Probably earlier versions of Python will work too. pahtlib is used to be platform independent.

-The code is MicroPython/Python only.
-No C/C++ code.
+The code is MicroPython/Python only, no C/C++ code.
 There are no processor or board specific dependencies.

 #  Changes fron version 1
 Version number 2.
 If you are using version 1, please regenerate the output .py files with the new version of freezefs as they are incompatible.

 Added --compress and --overwrite switches.
-Drivers for extracting and mounting are now included. freezefs is now pip installable.
+Drivers for extracting and mounting are now included in the compressed file, no need to install drivers. freezefs is now pip installable.

 ## Compatibility with MicroPython/Python versions
 Tested with MicroPython 1.20 and Python 3.10.7 and 3.11.4.